Celts to the Crèche

 You may desire to continue reading more about Aidan or scroll on down directly to the Meditation

-Monk/Bishop sent from Iona.
-As the future King of Northumbria, Oswald and his brothers had been raised in exile among the Irish of the Dál Riata it is likely that Oswald had visited the great Irish, Celtic abbey of Iona, perhaps even living there.
-Iona is a tiny island off the western coast of Scotland founded by St. Columba (see Day 4 of Celts to the Creche).
+King Oswald Requests Spiritual Help from Iona.
+As the future King of Northumbria, Oswald and his brothers had been raised in exile among the Irish of the Dal Riata, it is likely that Oswald had visited the great Irish, Celtic abbey of Iona, perhaps even living there.
+Iona is a tiny island off the western coast of Scotland founded by St. Columba (see Day 4 of Celts to the Crèche).

-In 634, Oswald returned from exile and became King of Northumbria.
+In 634, Oswald returned from exile and became King of Northumbria, in northeast England, near the Scottish border.
 He immediately sent for help from Iona to convert his pagan kingdom.
 The monk Corman was sent from Iona to convince the Northumbrians to follow Christ.
 It quickly came to light that Corman obviously wasn’t the right person for this daunting task.
 He didn’t last too long as he described the Anglo-Saxons as too obstinate and intractable.
 He returned to Iona where Aidan heard Corman tell his story of woe.

 Aidan bravely told Corman that he had been unreasonably harsh with his unlearned listeners in Northumbria.
 Then with even more courage, Aidan explained to Corman that he should have allowed the Anglo-Saxons of Northumbria to be fed the milk of the Word like babies and not expect them to eat the meat of solid doctrine.